 Alex concluded, that the views are like from Narnia, and we felt again like in a fairytale.
 Snow hats were sitting on the rocks, trees bending under the cold weights, twigs looking like chubby barrels dressed in the white snowy fluff – so pretty.

 On the way, we encountered one more interesting sight – halo – a rainbow around the sun.
-It is an optical phenomena produced by light interacting with ice crystals captured in the clouds.
-I’ve never seen it before, so it was a new experience for me.
+It is an optical phenomenon produced by light interacting with ice crystals captured in the clouds.
+I have never seen it before, so it was a new experience for me.

 Useful information about Zakopane and the Tatra Mountains